nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 The application integrates `Pelion Device Management`_ features and is based on the `Pelion Device Management Client library reference example`_.
 It establishes a secure connection with the Pelion Device Management, starts the Pelion Device Management library, and initializes the Pelion Device Management Client.
-The Device Management Client creates standard OMA objects that you can interact with from the `Pelion Device Management Portal`_.
+The Device Management Client creates standard OMA objects that you can interact with from `Pelion Device Management Portal`_.
 It then communicates with the network using sockets.

 .. _pelion_client_device_provisioning: